conda/conda-plugin-template/subcommand_plugin_examples/conda_subcommand_plugin_tutorial/README.md

 $ conda build ./recipe
 ```

+There is more detailed information available via the [`conda-build` documentation][build conda packages] on how to build conda packages from scratch.
+Please also check out [this documentation page][upload to anaconda.org] if you'd like to learn how to upload your subcommand package to [anaconda.org][anaconda.org site].
 ## The subcommand output

 Once the subcommand plugin is successfully installed or registered, the help text will display it as an additional option available from other packages: